 Bad Quality Water

 If you suspect your fish is suffering from shock from bad-quality water, you can take a few steps to help save it.
 First, test the water to determine the cause of the poor quality.
 This can be done using a simple water testing kit that measures ammonia, nitrites, and nitrates levels.
-Once you have identified the problem, perform a partial water change to dilute any toxins or chemicals in the tank.
+Once you have identified the problem, perform a partial water change using a water conditioner to dilute any toxins or chemicals in the tank.

 Be sure to use a de-chlorinator when adding new water to avoid further stress on the fish.
 Additionally, consider adding an air stone or increasing surface agitation to increase oxygen levels in the water and help alleviate the stress on your fish.
 Finally, monitor your fish closely for any signs of improvement or worsening symptoms and adjust your actions accordingly.